MuhammadSabah/Mobile-Course-Lectures/README.md

 # Mobile-Course-Lectures

-Those are the mobile course lectures for ukh-aiic
+Those are the mobile course lectures for UKH-AIIC